A Little About Me

 From March ’06 until now, I’ve worked as a freelance web designer from the comfort of my home office.
 There was a year there, when I stopped taking client work and joined a start-up design firm, assuming the role of Lead Web Developer.
 It didn’t take long for me to realize just how good I had it; working with people I felt some form of connection with, on projects I was genuinely interested in.
 I jumped back to freelance work, and haven’t looked back.
 Well, maybe once or twice.

 “Yeah!
-Wooo!
+Whooo!
 Bring it on, sucka!
 This is my kinda shit!”

 I’ve been pretty big into video games for, well, since I received a Nintendo Entertainment System for Christmas in ’86.
 I got out of gaming for most of the 90s, while I was busy riding skateboards and playing in bands.
 I picked the habit back up in the early 2000s, but the focus was on PC gaming.
 A couple months after its release, I picked up an Xbox 360 and never looked back.
-I also have a PlayStation 3 and a Wii, but spend most of my gaming time on my Xbox 360.
-On the casual side, I’ve played my fair share of games on my iPhone and iPad.
+Current gaming habits are leaning mostly on the PS4 side, but I also have an Xbox One and even a Wii U. On the casual side, I’ve played my fair share of games on my iOS devices.

 “When I’ve got the music, I’ve got a place to go”